quicwg/ops-drafts/draft-ietf-quic-manageability.md

 allow for short idle time during a valid transmission.

 {{?RFC4787}} requires a timeout that is not less than 2 minutes for most UDP traffic.
-However, in practice, timers are sometimes lower, in the range of 30 to 60 seconds.
-In contrast, {{?RFC5382}} recommends a timeout of more than 2 hours for TCP, given that TCP is a connection-oriented protocol with well- defined closure semantics.

 Even though QUIC has explicitly been designed tolerate NAT rebindings, decreasing the NAT timeout is not recommended, as it may negatively impact application performance or incentivize endpoints to send very frequent keep-alive packets.
 Instead it is recommended, even when lower timers are